 Uncovering the story of Glencoe

-Synonymous with the Massacre of 1692, Glencoe is probably the most famous glen in Scotland.
+Synonymous with the massacre of 1692, Glencoe is probably the most famous glen in Scotland.
 But following the introduction of sheep farming in the 19th century, the location of the late 17th- and 18th-century settlements have been forgotten and lost.

 This project will investigate the remains of these lost settlements so they can be appreciated for the central role that they played in the story of this incredible landscape.

-From the earliest detailed map of Glencoe – a military survey undertaken by General William Roy between 1747–55 – the major settlements or clachans are clearly marked, showing small clusters of between 6 and 11 buildings at each of the named locations.
+On the earliest detailed map of Glencoe – a military survey undertaken by General William Roy between 1747–55 – the major settlements or clachans are clearly marked, showing small clusters of between 6 and 11 buildings at each of the named locations.

 Of the seven named settlements shown on the map, three fall into the area owned by the National Trust for Scotland: Inverigan, Achnacon and Achtriochtan.
 As these are further from the mouth of the river and the focus of the current village, we believe there is potential that some of the early structures may have survived.